 Confluence is Atlassian’s corporate knowledge management collaboration software (wiki), written in Java.
 Skyvia supports the cloud version of Confluence.

-Data integration: Skyvia supports importing data to and from Confluence, exporting data from Confluence to CSV files, and replicating data from Confluence to relational databases.
+Data integration: Skyvia supports importing data to and from Confluence, exporting data from Confluence to CSV files, replicating data from Confluence to relational databases, and synchronizing Confluence data with other cloud apps and relational databases.

 Backup: Skyvia Backup does not support Confluence.